DavidGL17/ml_runner/README.md

 - [ ] Add activation functions support in simd
 - [ ] Add support for more layer types
-- [ ] Add support for non linear models (meaning models that are not just a simple chaining of layers but that have multiple paths and potentially multiple inputs/outputs)
 - [ ] Add support to other optimization backends (cuda, ...)
 - [ ] Export both the python library and rust library to pip/c rates.io for easier usage
 - [ ] Add support for non float models (right now only float is supported, we should allow export and run of models in int)